thanhdatascience/prefix-dictionary-/README.md

 + meaing file (meaning_alpha.txt)
 + background image (zoro.png)

+#Delete feature made by just marking deleted flag 'ww' only

-This project UI make by tkiner
+#This project UI make by tkiner

 The article has references from https://www.geeksforgeeks.org/trie-insert-and-search/